Vietnam.vn - Nền tảng quảng bá Việt Nam

 People in the Blue Zones live long lives because they often dance, rest, spend time on hobbies, and connect with family, instead of overworking.

-Blue Zones are the five regions in the world with the longest and healthiest lives, including Okinawa (Japan), Sardinia (Italy), Nicoya (Costa Rica), Ikaria (Greece) and Loma Linda (USA).
+Blue Zones are the five regions in the world with the longest and healthiest populations, including Okinawa (Japan), Sardinia (Italy), Nicoya (Costa Rica), Ikaria (Greece) and Loma Linda (USA).
 Longevity expert and National Geographic explorer Dan Buettner has spent years studying the lifestyles of people in these areas, finding out why they live to be 100.

 Eat lots of carbohydrates